-The Mobile Bay NEP Management Conference consists of four consituent committees: Community Action Committee, Community Resources Committee, Government Networks Committee, and Project Implementation Committee; a Science Advisory Committee of experts from the various scientific disciplines who provide insights and a sound basis to be used by the other committees in their decision making processes; a Finance Committee that advises on raising the non-federal matching dollars to implement activities of the CCMP; and an Executive Committee – made up of representatives from each of the four main committees, EPA, the Science Advisory Committee, the Finance Committee and three at-large members – that develops policies on issues and funding, reviews/approves work plans and budgets, evaluates the performance of the Director, and sets financial goals for non-federal share.
+The Mobile Bay NEP Management Conference consists of four consituent committees: Community Action Committee, Community Resources Committee, Government Networks Committee, and Project Implementation Committee.
+A Science Advisory Committee of experts from the various scientific disciplines provides insights and a sound basis to be used by the other committees in their decision making processes.
+A Finance Committee advises on raising the non-federal matching dollars to implement activities of the CCMP.
+An Executive Committee – made up of representatives from each of the four main committees, EPA, the Science Advisory Committee, the Finance Committee and three at-large members – develops policies on issues and funding, reviews/approves work plans and budgets, evaluates the performance of the Director, and sets financial goals for non-federal share.

 A key principle of the Management Conference is to coordinate and cooperate with other ongoing resource management activities to avoid unnecessary duplication.
 In this regard, the program office plays a major role in coordinating estuary projects and outreach activities, thus providing a more far–reaching benefit than that of simply CCMP project management.